 Image: Bread Basket

-Current Status: It has opened for sit-down service taking advantage of its large patio stretching down the side-street.
+Current Status: It open for sit-down service and is taking advantage of its large, bordering on iconic, streatery.
 Reserve via website and Opentable.
 It continues to do Take-out and Delivery.
 Tom Sietsema wants everyone to know that the delivery option is very good.

 Gift Cards – for all Starr Restaurants